intelliot/x-address-proposal/src/README.md

 ## Options

-Although we have options in developing a new format, including what encoding to use, ideally the resulting addresses will be similar to existing addresses to reduce the likelihood of user confusion as much as possible and, ideally, not requiring developers to implement a new codec.
+Although we have options in developing a new format, including what encoding to use, ideally the resulting addresses will be similar to existing addresses to reduce the likelihood of user confusion as much as possible and, ideally, not require developers to implement a new codec.

-Given this constraint, we need to use the Base58Check encoding, leaving us with two options:
+Given this constraint, we need to use Base58 encoding, leaving us with two options:

-1. A "tightly packed" format, where the address and tag are encoded using Base58Check as a single unit.
+1. A "tightly packed" format, where the account ID—or "classic address"—and tag are encoded using Base58Check as a single unit.
-2. A "loosely packed" format, where the address is encoded using Base58Check and the destination tag is encoded separately and appended to the address.
+2. A "loosely packed" format, where the classic address is encoded using Base58Check and the destination tag is encoded separately and concatenated into the new address.

 The advantage of the "loose" format is that a portion (or substring) of the tagged address will precisely match the classic address.
 The "tight" format results in an address that shares no common characters with the classic address, except, perhaps, by chance.

-This is a massive security advantage because it prevents a malicious actor from modifying the address in the conversion step without being detected.
+The "loose" format has a security advantage because it prevents a malicious actor from modifying the address in the conversion step without being detected.
 While not all users will care for this level of security, many advanced users will take advantage of this feature to visually observe that the tagged address contains the expected classic address and tag.

 Furthermore, the format adds three additional benefits:
 1. The network ID distinguishes addresses intended for production from those intended for test.
 2. The checksum comes near the beginning of the address.
-Since the checksum is built on SHA256, it changes dramatically with any small change in the classic address and/or tag and/or network ID.
+Since the checksum is built on SHA256, it changes dramatically with any small change in the classic address and/or tag and/or network ID and/or expiration.
 This allows users to distinguish addresses by looking at them, if necessary.
-3. A tagged address is clearly distinct from a classic address because of its dissimilar initial letter.
-This is a huge benefit from a UX perspective because it is easy to distinguish tagged addresses from classic addresses, which will be necessary because not all software will immediately accept tagged addresses in all of the places where classic addresses are currently accepted.
+3. An Extended Address is clearly distinct from a classic address because of its dissimilar initial letter.
+This is a huge benefit from a UX perspective because it is easy to distinguish Extended Addresses from classic addresses, which is necessary because not all software will immediately accept Extended Addresses in all of the places where classic addresses are currently accepted.
 This point will be elaborated upon later in this document.

 As will be shown below, the format proposed here is not complex to detect, encode, or decode.

 Though it is a "loose" format in the sense that the classic address and tag are readable within the new encoding, these tagged addresses can be used as a full replacement for classic addresses in end-user UIs.
+The tag is optional, so even addresses not intended to be used with a tag can be encoded with this format.

 Regardless of whether we choose a "tightly packed" or "loosely packed" format, developers will always need to be aware of the classic addresses and destination tags because they are used in the ledger itself, in transaction signing, and in transaction parsing and accounting.